react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 Supported properties when `type` is `menu`:

+- `changesSelectionAsPrimaryAction`: Whether the menu is a selection menu.
+Tapping an item in a selection menu will add a checkmark to the selected item.
+Defaults to `false`.
 - `menu`: An object containing the menu items.
 It contains the following properties:
   - `title`: Optional title to show on top of the menu.
   - `items`: An array of menu items.
 A menu item can be either an `action` or a `submenu`.